vivid-planet/comet/.changeset/sweet-spies-drum.md

 "@comet/cms-api": minor
 ---

-Allow setting individual permissions per operation as this can be required if some users may not be allowed to update an entity.
-This is a additional option so no changes required.
+API Generator: Allow setting individual permissions per operation

+This can be necessary if some users aren't allowed to perform certain operations, e.g., updating an entity.